 The IP&I business has taken steps to build on its responses to customer demand for digitised customer journeys.
-Whilst digital transformation; particularly through a recent project to digitise aspects of the home insurance customer journey, has remained a key focus in improving the customer experience, the Board acknowledges that many customers still value being able to contact customer service staff over the phone, via letter or through email.
-The Board recognised the importance of the Company continuing to offer a range of engagement channels to suit customers and improve these services in parallel.
+Whilst digital transformation, particularly through a project to digitise aspects of the home insurance customer journey, has remained a key focus in improving the customer experience, the Board acknowledges that many customers still value being able to contact customer service staff over the phone, via letter or through email.
 This will provide long-term benefits to the Company's customers, allowing customers to use the journey channel most appropriate to them.